Defining Your School Brand: 10 Questions You Must Answer

 You should be ready to answer those questions when parents ask – What can you do for my child?

 How are you serving intellectually or artistically gifted children?
-Children with learning disabilities?
-Or, children with dyslexia, ADHD, or emotional problems to name a few.
+Children with learning disabilities, ADHD, or emotional problems?

 Do you have the support personnel in place to handle their child’s needs?